sevidmusic/Roady/README.md

 default to an internally defined layout.

-The following section name is provided by Roady, and can be targeted by Route's that define a Named Position that matches the name of a Request that the Route responds to.
+The following position name is provided by Roady, and can be targeted by Route's that define a Named Position that matches the name of a Request that the Route responds to.